 Malawi has three main seasons: the cool-dry season (May through August), the dry season (September to mid-November) and the rainy season (late-November through April).

 Located just short drive south from Chintheche is the Bandawe Mission, one of the earliest Christian missions in Malawi.
-Bandawe Mission was the second attempt by Dr. Robert Laws, a follower of David Livingstone, to establish a Livingstonia Mission.
+Bandawe Mission was the second attempt by Dr. Robert Laws, a follower of D Livingstone, to establish a Livingstonia Mission.
 As with his first location at Cape Maclear, malaria took its toll on the missionaries and forced the survivors to relocate farther north on the Khondowe Plateau.
 Remnants of the old Bandawe Mission include the church and missionary graves.
 Although free to visit the church, leaving a small donation to the congregation is customary.

 For an unforgettable day riding horses and exploring Malawi’s countryside, make time to visit the stables at Kande Horse.
 Family owned and operated, Kande Horse provides guided horseback rides as well as luxurious lodging in the guesthouse.
 Kande Horse is a working farm amidst tranquil, verdant surroundings.
 Take a ride through the lush Brachystegia forest, take a dip in the lake while riding bareback and stay for dinner if you so choose.
 For a longer stay, beautifully furnished guestrooms are available.
 Whether you’re looking for a day trip adventure or a B&B experience, Kande Horse offers an array of packages to suit your needs.
 Prices range from $30 for a one-hour ride to $240 for an overnight stay that includes breakfast, lunch and dinner with five hours of riding time.
 Advance booking for overnight stays is required.